Yobi-ai/citegraph/README.md

         CiteGraph is a GNN based system for classifying research papers into topics using the structure and content of a citation network.
         It uses node features and edge connections to improve classification performance.
 - [ ] Problem statement and motivation:
+        The project aims to develop an efficient and accurate system for classifying academic papers based on their citation networks and content.
+        By leveraging graph neural networks, we can capture both the structural relationships between papers and their content features.
 - [ ] Main objectives:
         - Build a reproducible ML pipeline for classifying nodes in a citation network.
         - Use graph-based models (GCN/GAT) for semi-supervised node classification.
         - Integrate open-source tooling (StellarGraph + MLflow) into a sustainable MLOps workflow.
         - Track experiments and version control collaboratively using Git and Cookiecutter.
+        - Implement performance profiling and monitoring for model training and inference.

 ## 3. Project Architecture Diagram
 ![MLOps Architecture](reports/figures/architecturemlops.png)